-What you must pay when you get Services that are covered for you these services Diabetes self-management training, diabetic services In-network and supplies There is no coinsurance, copayment or deductible for Medicare covered For all people who have diabetes (insulin and non-insulin diabetic supplies users).
-Covered services include: \$10 copayment for therapeutic shoes and inserts Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for Office and telehealth visits: checking the accuracy of test strips and monitors.
-There is no coinsurance, copayment Blood glucose monitoring supplies must be obtained or deductible for Medicare covered in a network pharmacy and be Accu-Chek brand in self-management training. order to be covered.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with Out-of-network such shoes) and two additional pairs of inserts, or one 40% coinsurance for diabetic pair of depth shoes and three pairs of inserts (not supplies including the non-customized removable inserts 40% coinsurance for therapeutic provided with such shoes).
-Coverage includes fitting. shoes and inserts Diabetes self-management training is covered under certain conditions.
-Office and telehealth visits: Find a network pharmacy at wellfirsthealth.com/medicare \$30 copayment for diabetes selfor call the Customer Care Center. management training
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Blood glucose monitoring supplies must be obtained in a network pharmacy and be Accu-Chek brand in order to be covered. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. • Diabetes self-management training is covered under certain conditions.
+Find a network pharmacy at central.medica.com/medicare or call the Customer Care Center.
+For continuous glucose monitors, see Durable medical equipment (DME) and related supplies.
+There is no coinsurance, copayment or deductible for Medicare covered diabetic supplies \$10 copayment for therapeutic shoes and inserts Office and telehealth visits: There is no coinsurance, copayment or deductible for Medicare covered self-management training.
+40% coinsurance for diabetic supplies 40% coinsurance for therapeutic shoes and inserts Office and telehealth visits: \$30 copayment for diabetes self-management training